jeanCarloMachado/talks-courses/clean-codev2/presentation.md

 > Perfection is attained not when there is nothing more to add, but when there is nothing more to remove.
 Antoine de Saint-Exupéry

-Don't let existing code dictate future code.
+*Don't let existing code dictate future code.*

-. . .

 Be ready to refactor.

-. . .

 It may impact project schedule.

-. . .

 The assumption is that the impact will be less than the cost of not making the change.